Mental Capacity Act

 It is important to know whether someone has mental capacity to make a decision.
 Whether they have or not will affect the option for dealing with their affairs, such as whether it is still possible to make a lasting power of attorney (LPA).

 If someone can make a decision for themselves, they are said to have the mental capacity to make that decision.
-If they aren't able to make a decision, because of some form of mental disability, they are said to lack the mental capacity to make that decision.
+Being unwell or having a mental illness does not mean you lack mental capacity.
+Most people with a mental illness do not lack capacity, however if a person is not able to make a decision, because of some form of disability or mental illness, they are said to lack the mental capacity to make that decision.

 The disability may be either temporary or permanent and could be caused by: